Mohammad Shakir Kargar: Career

 Educated in 1993, Mohammad Shaker has started working as CEO of international business companies.
 For peace and stability in Afghanistan, he also participates in many national and international peaceful and political meetings in different countries, such as the United States, Canada, the Netherlands, Turkey, Italy and The Commonwealth of Independent States.

-In 2001 he participated in the Bonn conference as the First Deputy President of Afghanistan, after that he was commissioned to head The Ministry of Energy and Water Resources as part of the interim government of the Islamic Republic of Afghanistan.
+In 2001 he participated in the Bonn conference as the First Deputy President of Afghanistan and representative of Abdul Rashid Dostum, after that he was commissioned to head The Ministry of Energy and Water Resources as part of the interim government of the Islamic Republic of Afghanistan.

 In 2002 following the results of the Bonn conference, Shaker became one of the 5 vice presidents of Afghan Transitional Authority.

 2003 - 2005.
-He has served as Minister of Energy and Water.
+He served as Minister of Energy and Water.
 As minister, he actively participated in the development of infrastructure of Afghanistan.

 In 2005 Mohammad Shaker Kargar was elected as a deputy of the Wolesi Jirga from the Northern province of Faryab and was appointed to the Parliamentary Commission on International Relations.

-In 2012 Mohammad Kargar assumed the authority for being the Ambassador of Afghanistan to the Republic of Azerbaijan.
+In 2012 Mohammad Kargar was named Afghanistan's ambassador to the Republic of Azerbaijan.
 He made a great contribution to the development of relations between countries.

-In 2013 he was appointed to the rank of Minister of Trade and Industry.
+In 2013 he was appointed Minister of Trade and Industry.

-Since 2015, he has taken the responsibilities for the special representative of the President of Afghanistan for cooperation with Russia and the CIS countries.
+Since 2015, he named the special representative of the President of Afghanistan for cooperation with Russia and the CIS countries.

 In 2019 he resigned from this post.

 In 2020 Mohammad Shaker was appointed to head the administration of the President of the Islamic Republic of Afghanistan.